ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day04/README.md

 };
 ```

-We can store all the passports in a `vector<Passport> passports` object.
-To parse them, we read the input file one line at a time.
+When *parsing* the input, we can store all the passports in a `vector<Passport> passports` object.

+ - We read the input file one line at a time.
 Whenever we encounter a **blank line**, it means we have finished reading a single passport and can push it into our vector.

-To track this state accurately, I opted for a boolean flag `hasData` to indicate whether the current passport has been correctly parsed or if it is empty.
+ - To track this state accurately, I opted for a boolean flag `hasData` to indicate whether the current passport has been correctly parsed or if it is empty.
 Only if we encounter a **blank line** and `hasData == true` do we insert the passport into our vector and reset `hasData = false` to parse the next one.

-Since the *key:value* pairs for a single passport can be separated by spaces or newlines, multiple pairs could exist on the same line.
-Therefore, for each line read from the input, we extract each *key:value* token found, and then *split* the string at the `:` character to extract the `key` and `value` strings to pass to our `setField` helper.
+ - Since the *key:value* pairs for a single passport can be separated by spaces or newlines, multiple pairs could exist on the same line.
+ - Therefore, for each line read from the input, we extract each *key:value* token found, and then *split* the string at the `:` character to extract the `key` and `value` strings to pass to our `setField` helper.
 Each time we successfully find a field, we set `hasData = true`.

-Since the input file might not end with a trailing **blank line**, I added a final *sanity check* on `hasData == true` after the loop finishes so we do not miss the very last passport.
+ - Since the input file might not end with a trailing **blank line**, I added a final *sanity check* on `hasData == true` after the loop finishes so we do not miss the very last passport.

 After correctly parsing all passports, we can simply count the number of **valid passports** by checking which ones contain all required fields, treating the `cid` field as optional.
 So a passport is **valid** if none of the required Part 1 fields are missing.